EffectOrientedProgramming/book/Chapters/08_Reliability.md

 If failures do occur, the system either recovers or shuts down in a well-defined manner.

 Effects are the parts of your system that are unpredictable.
-When we talk about reliability in terms of effects, the goal is to mitigate these unpredictabilities.
+When we talk about reliability in terms of Effects, the goal is to mitigate these unpredictabilities.
 For example, if you make a request of a remote service, you don't know if the network is working or if that service is online.
 Also, the service might be under a heavy load and slow to respond.
 There are strategies to compensate for those issues without invasive restructuring.